scala-vienna/dojo-quickstart/README.md

 1. Import the project into your IDE
 1. Change the name of the main classes, packages, etc.

-When re-naming packages, make sure that you rename it **both** under "main" and "test".
+When re-naming packages, make sure that you rename them **both** under "main" and "test".